kakaloka/Thaw-Ponds/README.md

 So now we can see that ther are three contigs containing this marker, one appears to be an outlier, but the other two contigs have quite similar coverage profiles

-## Perl scripts
+##  Custome Perl scripts

-After R analysis we export a table with the contigs to get rid off:
+After R analysis we exported a table with the contigs to be eliminated:

 write.table(newdata_bin4, "bin4_decontaminar.txt", sep="\t")